-It is a type of sphingolipid found in the membranes of animals, particularly the myelin sheath.
+It is a sphingolipid found in animals’ membranes, particularly the myelin sheath.

 In humans, sphingomyelins comprise almost 85% of all sphingolipids and 10-20% of the total lipids of the plasma membrane.